helanga/Stock-Analysis/README.md

   ![](Resources/VBA_Challenge_2017.PNG)![](Resources/VBA_Challenge_2018.PNG)

- - We can say there is no significant difference in time to run code years 2018 & 2017 worksheet because we are using the same code.
+ - Based on the above timings,my conclusion is there is no significant difference in time to run the code for the year 208 & 2017 worksheets.

 ### Performance between original script & refactored script
 - When refactoring the script I added 3 output arrays to represent: